vlingo/xoom-actors/README.md

 # vlingo-actors
 The vlingo-actors toolkit is much closer to fully defined in mid January 2018 than it was a month ago.
 Stay tuned for the feature-complete version coming soon.

+A brief tutorial can be found here: https://forcomprehension.com/2018/01/26/vlingo-actors-tutorial-1/

 License (See LICENSE file for full license)
 -------------------------------------------